 Coils on exterior air conditioners have aluminum fins that dissipate heat inside the unit.
 When they bend, they slow the outward flow of warm air to the environment, reducing the machine’s efficiency.
 To straighten these fins yourself, carefully use a coil film comb while wearing gloves.

 When to Alert a Professional

 Is there a pesky issue with your AC unit that you can’t quite get a handle on or does it need to be replaced?
 Perhaps your unit is blasting hot air, there’s a consistent unpleasant odor, or you hear a peculiar noise that’s keeping you up at night.
 Even if it’s not time for your yearly AC maintenance check-up, don’t delay if you have serious concerns regarding your unit’s well-being.
 Postponing service could result in an even costlier maintenance appointment and may hinder you from having a cool retreat from the balmy weather.
 Also, keep in mind that your furnace will come in handy just a few months later.
 If you think your furnace needs professional attention, you can streamline the process and schedule an appointment along with your air conditioning maintenance.

 Need Cleveland AC Maintenance Services?

-Then contact Stack Heating, Cooling, and Electric in Cleveland, Ohio!
-We have been servicing the Cleveland area for over 40 years, and our experts are skilled in evaluating the needs of your heating and cooling systems.
+Then contact Stack Heating, Cooling, Plumbing & Electric in Cleveland, Ohio!
+We have been servicing the Cleveland area for over 40 years with air conditioning maintenance, and our experts are skilled in evaluating the needs of your heating and cooling systems.
 We are taking all necessary precautions and following CDC guidelines to keep our customers and employees safe and healthy.
-Give us a call at (440) 294-5970 or visit our website today and let’s discuss what we can do for you!
+Give us a call at (440) 937-9134 or visit our website today and let’s discuss what we can do for you!